hyperledger/fabric/docs/source/test_network.md

 Before you can run the test network, you need to install Fabric Samples in your environment.
 Follow the instructions on [getting_started](getting_started.html) to install the required software.
+If you are using a Linux distribution with SELinux enabled you need to add a small change to the Docker/Podman compose files described in the [SELinux section](#selinux) below.

 ## Bring up the test network